Meadows School offers both residential care and day care to support young people's holistic learning.

 Residential care and day care

-All of our pupils receive the same level of care and input into their educational experience and an individually tailored approach to meet their specific needs.
-Every pupil is assigned a key worker who will phone home regularly to give feedback to parents on their child's progress.
-Residential pupils go home for all weekends and school holidays.
+All of our students receive the same level of care and input into their educational experience and an individually tailored approach to meet their specific needs.
+Every student is assigned a key worker who will phone home regularly to give feedback to parents/carers on their child's progress.
+Residential students go home for all weekends and school holidays.

-The Day Pupil Team provide pastoral support for the day pupils and like the Residential Project Workers form links with those already involved in the welfare of the young people.
+The Day Pupil Team provide pastoral support for the day students and like the Residential Project Workers form links with those already involved in the welfare of the young people.

 School Security Arrangements